 Brookhaven’s associate degree program accepts 35 students per entering class.
-Radiologic Sciences classes are admitted every Spring semester (January) and graduate in December two years later.
-The official application filing period is June 1-Oct.
-15, with acceptance letters mailed in November.
+Radiologic Sciences classes are admitted every Summer semester (June) and graduate in December two years later.
+The official application filing period begins the first day of the Spring semester and closes the last day of the Spring semester, with acceptance letters mailed two weeks prior to the start of the Summer semester.
 Once prerequisites are met, this degree can be completed in three regular semesters plus two summer semesters if you are a full-time student.

-Both of these certificates are for graduates or students in their last semester of a radiography program or who are registered radiographers by the American Registry of Radiologic Technologists and Certified Medical Radiologic Technologist licensed by the Texas Department of Health.
+Both of these certificates are for graduates or students in their last semester of a radiography program or who are registered radiographers by the American Registry of Radiologic Technologists and Certified Medical Radiologic Technologist licensed by the Texas Medical Board.
 After prerequisites are fulfilled, each of these certificates can be completed in three semesters.

 Get more information about

 El Centro’s associate degree program accepts 25 students per entering class.
 Students are admitted every Fall semester (August) and graduate in July two years later.
 The official application filing period is Jan.
 1-May 31, with acceptance letters mailed June 15.

 Acceptance to allied health programs at El Centro College is by a competitive selection process.